KatacodaTest/katacoda-scenarios/twonode/step9.md

  Also replace node with name of node you created

  Repeat this step for multiple nodes.
-While repeating the same step for next node, change the container name from edgecore to any new name in run_daemon.sh(Line No 167)
+While repeating the same step for next node, change the container name from edgecore to any new name in run_daemon.sh(Line No 167).
+ This is done to create containers with different name

  Check Status